-The Alameda Vision Zero Policy declares that public safety is the highest priority in managing transportation system, with the goal of reducing and eventually eliminating fatalities and severe injuries among all road users.
-Following the direction of City Council, the Public Works Department established the Policy for Improvements to Visibility (Daylighting) to help fulfill this goal.
-It does so by calling for sufficient visibility at intersections, which enables drivers to see motor vehicle and bicycle traffic in the cross street, as well as pedestrians entering the crosswalk.
+Alameda's Vision Zero Action Plan aims to eliminate traffic fatalities and severe injuries by 2035.
+The Public Works Department's Policy for Improvements to Visibility (Daylighting), which was created following City Council direction, helps fulfill this goal.
+It calls for for sufficient visibility at intersections, which enables drivers to see motor vehicle and bicycle traffic in the cross street, as well as pedestrians entering the crosswalk.
 The figure below illustrates how parked vehicles can narrow visibility, making it impossible for drivers to see people stepping into the crosswalk.

 (Source: San Francisco Municipal Transportation Agency)